Krysten Ritter: 2010s

 Ritter went on to star in two NBC television comedy pilots in 2013 and 2014 that were not picked up as network series.
 She played Nora in the pilot for Assistance, based on the play by Leslye Headland.
 Her casting as aerospace engineer Dr. Mary Kendricks in the astronaut-themed comedy Mission Control was announced by the network in February 2014; but on October 15, NBC said it was not moving forward with the show.

 A July 9, 2013, press release stated Ritter would star in Jake Hoffman's directorial debut, Asthma, about the indie rock scene in New York City.

 On December 5, 2014, Ritter was cast to star in the Marvel Television series Jessica Jones in the title role, as a former superhero turned private investigator.
 About her casting, executive producer and show-runner Melissa Rosenberg stated that Ritter "brings both the hard edge and the vulnerability the role demands".
 Ritter revealed she read the comic book to prepare for the role and expressed her delight on working with women.
-All 13 episodes of the first season premiered on Netflix on November 20, 2015.
-Ritter later reprised the role on The Defenders alongside Charlie Cox as Matt Murdock / Daredevil, Mike Colter as Luke Cage and Finn Jones as Danny Rand / Iron Fist, and returned for the second season of Jessica Jones in 2018.
+All 13 episodes of the first season premiered on Netflix on November 20, 2015.Ritter's debut novel, a psychological thriller titled Bonfire, was released on November 7, 2017, by Crown Archetype.
+She reprised the role of Jessica Jones on The Defenders alongside Charlie Cox as Matt Murdock / Daredevil, Mike Colter as Luke Cage and Finn Jones as Danny Rand / Iron Fist, and returned for the second season of Jessica Jones in 2018.
 She directed an episode in the third season of Jessica Jones, marking her directorial debut.

-Other ventures

-Ritter and her childhood friend William Thomas Burnett formed the indie rock duo Ex Vivian, for which Ritter sings and plays guitar.
-Their self-titled debut album was released in 2012 on Burnett's WT Records.
-Ritter's debut novel, a psychological thriller titled Bonfire, was released on November 7, 2017, by Crown Archetype.
+Following the conclusion of Jessica Jones in June 2019, Ritter starred in two more films for Netflix: she first reprised her Breaking Bad role as Jane Margolis on El Camino: A Breaking Bad Movie, which premiered on October 11, 2019.

+2020s

+Ritter starred in the dark fantasy film Nightbooks, based on the children's book of the same name, which was released on September 15, 2021.
+In 2023, Ritter starred in was the Max biographical crime drama miniseries Love & Death.
+She was cast as the lead of the BBC America science fiction television series Orphan Black: Echoes, a spinoff to Orphan Black, which aired in 2024 but was cancelled after one season.
+She later starred in Sonic the Hedgehog 3, which was released in December 2024.

+In February 2025, Ritter was cast in the Dexter sequel series Dexter: Resurrection as recurring serial killer Mia LaPierre / Lady Vengeance.
+Her second novel, Retreat, was co-written by Lindsay Jamieson and was released on March 25, 2025 under HarperCollins Publishing.
+In May 2025, she was announced to reprise her role as Jessica Jones in the second season of Daredevil: Born Again on Disney+, which is set to premiere in March 2026.